 Biting the inside of the mouth may also be attributed to nervous habits, anxiety, or stress.
 Like nail biting, this can be a difficult habit to break.
 If an individual’s teeth are not properly aligned they can experience a variety of issues including accidental bites.
 Orthodontic treatment may help to remedy this situation.

 Most accidental bites are not dental emergencies and do not require specialized care.
 For healthy individuals minor tongue, lip, or cheek bites may heal quickly on their own without sutures.
 Moderate to severe bites are a different story and may require a dental emergency visit.
-Los Altos patients can contact Dr. Antonious who has a nearby dental office with extended hours to care for patients needing routine care or who are experiencing a dental emergency.
+Los Altos patients can contact Dr. Antonious who has a nearby dental office with extended hours to care for patients who are experiencing a dental emergency.
 Even if you are unsure of the seriousness of your injury, be sure to give us a call.

 If you are experiencing swelling, throbbing, fever, the presence of pus, or any signs of an infection, it is best not to delay in having the wound examined by a dentist near Los Altos.
 If an infection is present, antibiotics may be recommended.
 Be sure to let your dentist know if you have any drug allergies or medical conditions prior to your dental exam.
 Any medication that is prescribed should be taken as directed.

 Firm pressure applied with gauze, cotton, or cloth may help to reduce bleeding when an injury has occurred inside of the mouth.
 Cold beverages, ice, or popsicles may temporary provide relief if bleeding isn’t present.
 Warm salt water rinses may be used in some cases depending on the progress of healing.
 Be sure to ask your Los Altos area dentist before beginning this or any other type of therapy.